Is Malleable A Metal Or Nonmetal

 Comprehensive Overview: Metals, Nonmetals, and Malleability

 The historical context of malleability is deeply intertwined with the development of human civilization.
 The discovery and utilization of malleable metals such as copper, bronze, and iron revolutionized toolmaking, construction, and warfare.
-The ability to shape these metals into desired forms allowed for the creation of more efficient tools, stronger weapons, and more durable structures.
+Also, the ability to shape these metals into desired forms allowed for the creation of more efficient tools, stronger weapons, and more durable structures.
 The Bronze Age, for example, marked a significant leap forward in technological advancement due to the malleability and strength of bronze, an alloy of copper and tin.

 Trends and Latest Developments